tasozgurcem11/titanic-survival-prediction/README.md

 Data is provided in the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic).
 You can download and unzip the data.
 It consists of a training set of 891 entries and a test set of 418 entries.
 The training set is used to train the model, and the test set is used to evaluate the model.
 The data is in CSV format.

-Columns are: (PassengerId, Survived, Survived, Pclass, Name, ..., Fare).
+Columns are: (PassengerId, Survived, Survived, Pclass, Name, ..., Fare)

 The first column is the PassengerId, which is a unique identifier for each passenger.

+### Data preprocessing

+Data preprocessing is the process of converting the data into a form that is suitable for training a machine learning model.
+Basically, we need to convert the data into a form that is suitable for the model.

+### Model

+There are many machine learning models that can be used to predict the outcome of a problem.
+In this project we will use a simple model called a decision tree.
+The decision tree is a tree-based model that can be used to predict the survival of a passenger.